julia-schade/Cultural-Heritage-in-Bologna/Large-Language-Models.md

 #### Descriptions:
 To find fitting descriptions, we asked LLMs to help us and noticed that their replies were fine tuned according to the input they received.
 They remained generic and did not satisfy us when using zero-shot prompts, on the contrary when we asked more specific questions we received the answers we aimed at.

-Give me a brief history of the Istituto delle Scienze (Alma Mater Studiorum of Bologna) in Palazzo Poggi and its foundation, in chronological steps. (**Chain-Of-Thought-  Prompting**-> Encourage the model to follow a multi-step reasoning process to arrive at an answer.)
+Q: Give me a brief history of the Istituto delle Scienze (Alma Mater Studiorum of Bologna) in Palazzo Poggi and its foundation, in chronological steps. (**Chain-Of-Thought-  Prompting**-> Encourage the model to follow a multi-step reasoning process to arrive at an answer.)

 Mistral: